How to play Poker (Beginners)

 The player on the dealer’s left is the first player to act and they have a choice of:

-this is No-Limit Hold’em so they can bet ANY amount they want)
+this is No-Limit Hold’em so they can bet ANY amount they want

-Giving up the hand and all the chips they’ve already committed to the pot)
+Giving up the hand and all the chips they’ve already committed to the pot

-- From there the dealer puts three cards face-up on the board.
+- After which, the dealer puts three cards face-up on the board.
 These are community cards that anyone can use.
 This is called the flop.

-- Once again everyone still in the hand gets a chance to bet and consequently raise or fold.
+- Those still in the game get a chance to bet and consequently raise or fold.

 - The dealer puts the fourth card on the table that anyone can use.
 This is called the turn.